uqmars/constitution/Constitution.md

 ## 6 TERMINATION OF MEMBERSHIP

-6.1 A member may resign from The Club at any time by giving notice in writing to the secretary.
+6.1 A Club Member may resign from The Club at any time by giving notice in writing to the secretary.

 6.2 Such resignation shall take effect at the time such notice is received by the secretary unless a later date is specified in the notice when it shall take effect on that later date.

-6.3 If a member -
+6.3 If a Club Member -

 * fails to comply with any of the provisions of these rules
 * has membership fees in arrears
 * conducts himself or herself in a manner considered to be injurious or prejudicial to the character or interests of The Club,

-    the Executive Team shall consider whether the member's membership shall be terminated.
+    the Executive Team shall consider whether the Club Member's membership shall be terminated.

-6.4 The member concerned shall be given a full and fair opportunity of presenting the member's case and if the Executive Team resolves to terminate the membership it shall instruct the secretary to advise the member in writing accordingly.
+6.4 The Club Member concerned shall be given a full and fair opportunity of presenting the Club Member's case and if the Executive Team resolves to terminate the membership it shall instruct the secretary to advise the member in writing accordingly.

 ## 7 REGISTRY OF MEMBERS

-7.1 The Executive Team shall keep a registry in which shall be entered the name and student number of all persons admitted to membership of The Club and the dates of their admission.
+7.1 The Executive Team shall keep a registry in which shall be entered the name and student number of all Club Members and the dates of their admission.

-7.2 Particulars shall also be entered into the registry of resignations, terminations and reinstatement of membership and any further particulars as the Executive Team or the members at any general meeting may require from time to time.
+7.2 Particulars shall also be entered into the registry of resignations, terminations and reinstatement of membership and any further particulars as the Executive Team or the Club Members at any general meeting may require from time to time.

-7.3 The registry shall be open for inspection at all reasonable times by any member who previously applies to the secretary for such inspection and a copy provided for the Clubs and Societies Administration Officer each semester.
+7.3 The registry shall be open for inspection at all reasonable times by any Club Member who previously applies to the secretary for such inspection and a copy provided for the Clubs and Societies Administration Officer each semester.

 ## 8 MEMBERSHIP OF EXECUTIVE TEAM

-8.1 The Executive Team of The Club shall consist of the T3 Officers, all of whom shall be members of The Club, and such number of other members as the members of The Club at any general meeting may from time to time elect, provided it meets the requiremments imposed by 8.4.
+8.1 The Executive Team of The Club shall consist of the T3 Officers, all of whom shall be Financial Members, and such number of other Financial Members as the Members at any general meeting may from time to time elect, provided it meets the requiremments imposed by 8.4.
 All the aforestated office bearers must be members of The Union.
-Membership of the Executive Team shall not be restricted other than by being a member of The Union.
+Membership of the Executive Team shall not be restricted other than by being a member of The Union and a Financial Member.

 8.2 At the annual general meeting of The Club, all the members of the Executive Team for the time being shall retire from office, but shall be eligible upon nomination for re-election.

 8.3 The election of T3 Officers and other members of the Executive Team shall take place in the following manner –

-* any two (2) members of The Club shall be at liberty to nominate any member to serve as an officer or other member of the Executive Team.
+* any two (2) Club Members shall be at liberty to nominate any Club Member to serve as an officer or other member of the Executive Team.
-* the nomination, which shall clearly identify the member, the member's proposer (if different to the member) and seconder, shall be lodged with the secretary at least one (1) hour before the general meeting at which the election is to take place.
+* the nomination, which shall clearly identify the Club Member, the Club Member's proposer (if different to the Club Member), and seconder, shall be lodged with the secretary at least one (1) hour before the general meeting at which the election is to take place.
 * at the commencement of such meeting, nominations may be taken from those present provided that they are seconded by someone else in attendance.
 * any informality or irregularity in the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the elections.
 * in the case of a secret ballot, the assembly will select a returning officer, who cannot be nominated for membership of the Executive Team and who shall be responsible for ensuring the orderly running of elections.

-8.4 There shall at no time be less than three (3) members on the Executive Team (the T3 Officers), and no more than $\min{\left(Q, \left\lfloor \sqrt{\frac{69}{42}n} \right\rfloor\right)}$ members on the Executive Team where $Q$ and $n$ represent the quorum and number of financial members of The Club as of the beginning of the latest Annual General Meeting (including the one in session, should this be the case).
+8.4 There shall at no time be less than three (3) members on the Executive Team (the T3 Officers), and no more than $\min{\left(Q, \left\lfloor \sqrt{\frac{69}{42}n} \right\rfloor\right)}$ members on the Executive Team where $Q$ and $n$ represent the quorum and number of Financial Members of The Club as of the beginning of the latest Annual General Meeting (including the one in session, should this be the case).

-## 9 RESIGNATION OR REMOVAL FROM OFFICE OF MEMBER OF EXECUTIVE TEAM
+## 9 RESIGNATION OR REMOVAL FROM OFFICE OF EXECUTIVE

-9.1 Any member of the Executive Team may resign from membership of the Executive Team at any time by giving notice in writing to the secretary but such resignation shall take effect at the time such notice is received by the secretary unless a later date is specified in the notice when it shall take effect on that later date.
+9.1 Any Executive may resign from membership of the Executive Team at any time by giving notice in writing to the secretary but such resignation shall take effect at the time such notice is received by the secretary unless a later date is specified in the notice when it shall take effect on that later date.

-9.2 In the event that the resigning member is a T3 Officer, the secretary will be required to call a general meeting to be held within twenty-eight (28) days of receiving the resignation.
+9.2 In the event that the resigning Executive is a T3 Officer, the secretary will be required to call a general meeting to be held within twenty-eight (28) days of receiving the resignation.
 In this case, the member shall hold their role until a replacement is elected at the general meeting.

-9.3 Any member of the Executive Team may be removed from office at a general meeting of The Club where that member shall be given the opportunity to fully present the member's case.
+9.3 Any Executive may be removed from office at a general meeting of The Club where that Executive shall be given the opportunity to fully present the Executive's case.

-9.4 Should any member of the Executive Team, other than the T3 Officers, fail to attend at least three (3) consecutive meetings of the Executive Team, they may be removed from office at the next meeting of the Executive Team where that member shall be given the opportunity to fully present their case.
+9.4 Should any Executive, other than the T3 Officers, fail to attend at least three (3) consecutive meetings of the Executive Team, they may be removed from office at the next meeting of the Executive Team where that Executive shall be given the opportunity to fully present their case.
 In the event that they are removed under this clause, a notice must be sent to all current members advising of the decision.

 9.5 The question of removal shall be determined by a vote of 60% majority of the members present at such a meeting and must be endorsed by the Clubs and Societies committee.

-9.6 There is no right of appeal against a member's removal from office under this section.
+9.6 There is no right of appeal against an Executive's removal from office under this section.

 ## 10 VACANCIES ON EXECUTIVE TEAM

-10.1 The Executive Team shall have power at any time to appoint any member of The Club to fill any position on the Executive Team, other than the T3 Officers, until the next annual general meeting, provided that their appointment abides by the restrictions imposed in 8.4.
+10.1 The Executive Team shall have power at any time to appoint any Financial Member to fill any position on the Executive Team, other than the T3 Officers, until the next annual general meeting, provided that their appointment abides by the restrictions imposed in 8.4.

-10.2 Should there be a vacancy in the position of one of the T3 Officers, a member of the Executive Team can be appointed to fill the position until the next general meeting.
-In the event that the Executive Team contains no members who are not T3 Officers, and only then, can the club appoint any member of The Club to fill this position until the next general meeting.
+10.2 Should there be a vacancy in the position of one of the T3 Officers, another Executive can be appointed to fill the position until the next general meeting, creating a vacancy in their initial role.
+In the event that the Executive Team contains no Executives who are not T3 Officers, and only then, can the club appoint any Financial Member to fill this position until the next general meeting.

-10.3 Any such appointments shall be approved by all T3 Officers and determined by a vote of 75% majority of the members present at a quorate meeting of the Executive Team (per 12.5).
+10.3 Any such appointments shall be approved by all T3 Officers and determined by a vote of 75% majority of the Executives present at a quorate meeting of the Executive Team (per 12.5).

-10.4 The continuing members of the Executive Team may act notwithstanding any casual vacancy in the Executive Team, however if their number is reduced below the number fixed as is necessary for quorum of the Executive Team, the continuing member or members may act for the purpose of increasing the number of members of the Executive Team to that number required to achieve quorum or by summoning a general meeting of the association, but for no other purpose.
+10.4 The continuing Executives may act notwithstanding any casual vacancy in the Executive Team, however if their number is reduced below the number fixed as is necessary for quorum of the Executive Team, the continuing Executives may act for the purpose of increasing the number of Executives to that number required to achieve quorum or by summoning a general meeting of The Club, but for no other purpose.

 ## 11 FUNCTIONS OF THE EXECUTIVE TEAM

-11.1 Except as otherwise provided by these rules and subject to resolutions of the members of The Club carried at any general meeting the Executive Team -
+11.1 Except as otherwise provided by these rules and subject to resolutions of the Club Members carried at any general meeting the Executive Team -

 * shall have the general control and management of the administration of the affairs and funds of The Club
 * shall have authority to interpret the meaning of these rules and any matter relating to The Club on which these rules are silent.